Generic Emergency Procedures / Information Resources

 Persons with Low Vision

-• Tell the person the nature of the emergency and offer assistance.
+• Tell the person the nature of the emergency and offer assistance

-• As you walk with the person, tell them where you are and advise them of any obstacles.
+• As you walk with the person, tell them where you are and advise them of any obstacles

-• When you have reached safety, orient the person to the location and provide any further assistance that is
+• When you have reached safety, orient the person to the location and provide any further assistance that is needed.

 Hard of Hearing Persons

-other ways: get the person’s moving into their line of sight, touching the person on the shoulder, or
+o Get the person’s attention by moving into their line of sight, touching the person on the shoulder, or using a note telling them what the emergency is and the nearest evacuation route

-• Assist the person to evacuate and when you have reached safety, ask if any further assistance is needed.
+o Assist the person to evacuate and when you have reached safety, ask if any further assistance is needed.

-First Aid / Naloxone Kits
+First Aid / Naloxone Kits / AED

 All First Aid Kits include a Naloxone Kit packed with them.